Keen-what? Kwinowah? What is keenwah?

 When I tried to figure out the difference between a seed and a grain, though, I got a headache.
 Merriam-Webster defines seed as “the grain… of a plant used for sowing.”
 When I looked up “grain,” I got “the seed… of a cereal grass.”
 So seeds are grains, and grains are seeds.
 I’m just going to have to let that debate rage on since, ultimately, quinoa is both.

 Quinoa is a nutrient-dense food.
 In just one cup (185 grams) of cooked quinoa, you’ll find a little over 200 calories and a number of vitamins and minerals.
-It’s also a particularly good source of manganese, magnesium, folate, phosphorus, and copper.
-It also offers some iron, zinc, and B vitamins.
+Quinoa is also a particularly good source of manganese, magnesium, folate, phosphorus, and copper.
+And it also offers some iron, zinc, and B vitamins.

 That same serving of cooked quinoa also contains eight grams of protein, including all nine of the essential amino acids that your body can’t make on its own.